haskell/cabal/doc/cabal-package-description-file.rst

     An optional list of preprocessors which can generate new modules for use in the test-suite.

- A list of executabes (possibly brought into scope by :pkg-field:`build-tool-depends`) that are run after all other preprocessors.
+ A list of executables (possibly brought into scope by :pkg-field:`build-tool-depends`) that are run after all other preprocessors.
 These executables are invoked as so: ``exe-name TARGETDIR [SOURCEDIRS] -- [GHCOPTIONS]``.
 The arguments are, in order a target dir for output, a sequence of all source directories with source files of local lib components that the given test stanza depends on, and following a double dash, all options cabal would pass to ghc for a build.
-They are expected to output a newline-seperated list of generated modules which have been written to the targetdir (excepting, if written, the main module).
+They are expected to output a newline-separated list of generated modules which have been written to the targetdir (excepting, if written, the main module).
 This can be used for driving doctests and other discover-style tests generated